Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 ## 3. Data Source and Processing
 **About the Source:**
 - The dataset was sourced from **Kaggle website,** a popular platform for hosting datasets.
-- Kaggle hosts a wide range of community-contributed datasets, making it a valuable resource for analysis projects.
 - Though based on a Kaggle dataset, all transformations, cleaning rules, and KPIs were independently defined for OmniMart’s fictional scenario.

 **Description of the Dataset:**